 Purpose of Position/Summary:

-The Special Education Specialist – Elementary serves as an instructional champion for our elementary students with special needs by providing direct instructional support to assigned schools to increase student achievement of IPS students with special needs.
-This is a 10-month, Teacher on Special Assignment (TOSA) position with some compensated summertime work.
+The Special Education Compliance Monitor provides direct compliance support to their assigned schools.
+This is a 10-month position, Teacher on Special Assignment (TOSA) position with some compensated summertime work.

 Critical core competencies for successful performance in this role are:

 Able to successfully navigate within varying degrees of ambiguity in a fast-paced environment

 The Special Education Compliance Monitor works directly with Specialists to ensure assigned buildings maintain 100% compliance with federal and state special education law, supports with compliance training and direct coaching to Specialists in need.
 This position has no direct reports.

 The individual in this position works with a wide range of IPS staff, partners, administrators and service providers on routine and diverse problems encountered to fulfill its special education duties.
 The individual must possess and employ a variety of personal and interpersonal skills in the discharge of the position’s responsibilities.
 This position requires a positive attitude when dealing with staff and IPS constituents.
 Good judgment, discretion and individual initiative are necessary for the effective discharge of the position’s significant responsibilities.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.